FedECA: Federated External Control Arms for Causal Inference with Time-To-Event Data in Distributed Settings: Results

-We deploy a federated network across three cancer centers: the Fédération Francophone de Cancérologie Digestive (FFCD) holding the data from two past clinical trials data and the Institut d'Investigació Biomèdica de Girona (IDIBGI) and the Pancreatic Cancer Action Network (PanCAN) that hold data from clinical practice totalling $n=514$ patients.
-All information about cohort construction is available in Methods~\ref{sec:cohort_construction}.
-We compare the efficiency of FOLFIRINOX over gemcitabine and nab-paclitaxel on overall survival.
-Data from each of the centers in the network is described in Methods (see Table~\ref{tab:ffcd}, \ref{tab:idibigi} and \ref{tab:pancan} for more details).
+We access metastatic pancreatic cancer data in three cancer centers: the Fédération Francophone de Cancérologie Digestive (FFCD), which holds data from two completed RCTs, the Institut d'Investigació Biomèdica de Girona (IDIBGI) and the Pancreatic Cancer Action Network (PanCAN), which hold data from clinical practice.
+Full details of cohort construction can be found in Methods~\ref{sec:cohort_construction}.
+Regarding FL setup, we deploy a Substra-based federated network across the three centers.
+Contrary to the experiment in Section~\ref{subsec:prostate} with a simulated FL setup, in order to perform any statistical analysis involving data from multiple centers now one has to go through the Substra federated network infrastructure and thus requires executing Substra's ``compute plans'', which comes with overhead and imposes constraints on what can be computed safely (see Section~\ref{sec:dp}).
+More details of the FL setup can also be found in Section~\ref{subsec:real_world_pancreatic}.

-Figure~\ref{fig:smd_real_world} demonstrates that the propensity model in FedECA, trained with FL, effectively balances the two patient groups, reducing the standardized mean difference (SMD) between the two arms to below 10\%, which was not achieved before reweighting.

-Table~\ref{tab:real_world_stats} shows evidence for an effect on overall survival of FOLFIRINOX over gemcitabine and nab-paclitaxel with a hazard ratio (HR) of $0.75\,(\text{IC} = 0.63, 0.92)$ and an associated p-value of $0.005045$, which is exactly in line with the literature (HR $~0.77$) \cite{chan2020real} with IPTW on pooled data.
-Single-center analyses on each center presented in Table~\ref{tab:real_world_stats} are underpowered to detect this effect.
-Figure~\ref{fig:real_world} shows the results of this real-world use-case in terms of the estimated effect and illustrated by propensity-weighted Kaplan-Meier curves.
-The propensity-weighted Kaplan-Meier estimator of the full cohort as well as the global SMD represented respectively in Figure~\ref{fig:real_world_km} and Figure~\ref{fig:smd_real_world} were obtained through the application of federated analytics without pooling data, see Sec~\ref{sec:fed_analytics}.